slavaim/MacOSX-SparseFile-KernelMode/README.md

 ##Usage

+There is an example of a kextd that uses sparse files to support VFS isolation layer, for details see https://github.com/slavaim/MacOSX-VFS-Isolation-Filter  .

 Before the first usage the static DldSparseFile::sInitSparseFileSubsystem() initialization routine should be called.
 The counterpart routine DldSparseFile::sFreeSparseFileSubsystem() should be called on IOKit module unloading or after all DldSparseFile objects have been freed.
+DldSparseFilesHashTable::CreateStaticTableWithSize() should also be called to initialize a hash table.

 To create a sparse file backed by a file on a filesystem call the static function